 Monday September 6th, 2021, 0600-1700

-Wildcat Shelter to Wawayanda mtn, SOBO AT mm 832
+Wildcat Shelter to Wawayanda Mt, SOBO AT mm 832

 2848 gain, 2687 loss

 Mother nature’s determined to keep the streams flowing and the mosquitoes biting.
 It rained hard starting around 1 am, the kind of rain that floods my tent floor.
 I had to get everything situated for the rain, letting in more mosquitoes while I deployed my rain flaps.
-Then I kept waking up to check on the status of water coming in.
+Then I kept waking to check the status of water coming in.
 In spite of the deluge, my tent held up pretty well.
-What is with this weather?
+What’s with this weather?
 It wasn’t even supposed to rain after midnight, according to the forecast.
-This trail just loves to throw curveballs.

 I wonder that I got better sleep the night before during the rave.
 At least I was able to pack a dry tent that morning.
-This morning I was in a grumpy mood, everything being wet, including all my hiking clothes from the waterfall shower the day before.
-I guess I just have to accept the fact of being wet and damp for 3 months on this trail.
-The mosquitoes were also horrific…like everglades bad.
-It seems like there’s been an explosion of them after the storm…all the standing water no doubt.
+This morning I was in a grumpy mood, everything being wet, including all my hiking clothes from my waterfall shower the day before.
+I guess I just needed to accept the fact of being wet and damp for 3 months on this trail.
+The mosquitoes were also horrific.

 Good news was that we were going to meet up with a friend for the day.
 Both Stellar and I hiked with Kuba on the PCT.
-He’s from Maine but living in NY currently, so he’d reached out to Stellar, offering s shower or whatever we might need.
+He’s from Maine but living in NY at the moment, so he’d reached out to Stellar, offering a shower or whatever we might need.
 Unfortunately his schedule hadn’t quite matched when we hiked through close to his area, so he was having to drive an hour to see us on the border of NY and NJ.